jcurl/Documentation/Blogs/Architecture/AgileArchitectureBreakdown.md

 "As the *persona*, I want to *action*, so that *result* ...."

-The use cases should be prioritised in what is needed first.
+The use cases should be prioritized in what is needed first.
 Collect enough use cases that planning can be managed.
 Too many use cases and the planning overhead is too high by reorganizing and re-estimating.